oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

 wls:/base_domain/serverConfig/> exit()
 ```

-If the WebLogic administration port is enabled on the Administration Server, then you will need to forward the local port to the Administration port.
-In this case, the Administration Console access will require using the secure `https` protocol and WLST access will require using `t3s` protocol.
-Similarly, when the SSL port is enabled, using the SSL port requires using the `https` and `t3s` protocols for Console and WLST access respectively.
+If the WebLogic administration port is configured and enabled on the Administration Server, then you will need to forward the local port to the administration port.
+In this case, the Administration Console access requires using the secure `https` protocol and WLST access requires using `t3s` protocol.
+Similarly, when the SSL port is configured and enabled, using the SSL port requires using the `https` and `t3s` protocols for Console and WLST access respectively.

 {{% notice note %}}
 A port-forward session ends once the Pod instance fails or restarts.
 You can rerun the same command to establish a new port forwarding session and resume forwarding.